 Our first stop on our (uhh…summer) vacation was

-Once we got over the excitement of being able to breathe the oxygen filled sea air we made our way to out to explore the city.
+Once we got over the excitement of being able to breathe the oxygen filled sea air we made our way to out to explore the city. mate (a dense and strong herbal tea drunk with a special sifting straw).
+Although generally associated with

 Another such plaza is the Plaza Independencia (where the government palace is located) where we saw strong evidence of the progressive nature of the Uruguayan populous.
-One night in
+One night in were soon surprised to realize that this actually wasn’t a political demonstration in favor of (or against) any local politicians (as are so common in

 After some time at the rally, which seemed to be more like a relaxed gathering of hippies than an organized movement for change, we decided to head out to dinner (Uruguayan and Argentine restaurants do not open until after 10:00 and regularly stay open until past 1:00 in the morning).
 On the way out of the plaza, however, we stumbled upon a plaque on the ground with the following quote (translated from Spanish) by Gustav Radbruch: